Lagrangian cobordism and tropical curves: Tropical curves

 Let us start by setting $k=1, \delta = 0$.
 We observe that, by the strict convexity of the function $|\alpha^\#|^2$, each lattice point in $T^*_\Z B \subset T^*_\R B$ is then a 0-cell in the polyhedral decomposition.
 We next observe that any sufficiently small perturbation of $\delta$ results in a subdivision of the polyhedral decomposition.
 In fact, for any cell in the polyhedral decomposition, a generic small perturbation of the values of $\delta$ on its vertices would result in a subdivision of the cell into simplices (compare \cite{OP}).
 Since our starting decomposition included all lattice points as $0$-cells, the same is true of the subdivision; it follows that each simplex in the subdivision would in fact be regular.

 However, it may not be possible to perturb the values of $\delta$ at these points independently while respecting the periodicity condition on $\delta$.
 To resolve this, we must increase $k$.
-We observe that the polyhedral decomposition of $T^*_\R B$ induced by $f_{k,0}$ is independent of $k$.
-Furthermore it is invariant under translation by $\ints(\gamma)$ for $\gamma \in H_1(B;\Z)$, by the quasi-periodicity property of $f_{1,0}$.
-It is an elementary matter to check that each cell is compact, and there are finitely many up to translation; so by increasing $k$ if necessary we can ensure that each cell projects injectively to $T^*_\R B/\im(k \cdot c)$.
+We observe that the polyhedral decomposition of $T^*_\R B$ induced by $g_{k,0}$ is independent of $k$, and invariant under translation by $c(\gamma)$ for $\gamma \in H_1(B;\Z)$.
+It is an elementary matter to check that each cell is compact, and there are finitely many up to translation; so by increasing $k$ if necessary we can ensure that the star of each vertex projects injectively to $T^*_\R B/\im(k \cdot c)$.
 Once this is the case, we can independently perturb the coefficients $\delta$ attached to the vertices of each cell in our polyhedral decomposition, and a generic small perturbation will result in a subdivision into regular simplices as required. \end{proof}